 This course is designed for students planning to become certified in early childhood, elementary or middle school level education.
 Problem solving strategies will be developed and integrated throughout, in accordance with the NCTM Curriculum and Evaluation Standards for School Mathematics.
 Topics include conceptual and relational understanding of the real numbers, including the subsets of whole numbers, integers, rational and irrational numbers, with an emphasis on place value and the associated operations.
 Topics from numeration systems, number theory, and set theory will be developed as needed, with regular use of manipulatives and technology.
-Prerequisite: A grade of "C" or better in MATH 101 or appropriate score on the Placement Test.
+Prerequisite: A grade of C or better in MATH 100, or an appropriate score on a Mathematics Placement Assessment Test.